Pavithran-23/How-to-create-a-.NET-MAUI-Spline-Chart/README.md

 Set the ViewModel instance as the BindingContext of chart; this is done to bind properties of ViewModel to SfCartesianChart.

-> Note: Add namespace of ViewModel class in your XAML page if you prefer to set BindingContext in XAML.
+> Note: Add the namespace of ViewModel class in your XAML page if you prefer to set BindingContext in XAML.

 **[XAML]**

 ```
-xmlns:viewModel ="clr-namespace:MauiApp"
+xmlns:viewModel ="clr-namespace:Syncfusion_Dot_NET_MAUI_Spline_Charts"
 . . .
 <chart:SfCartesianChart>